Metroid: Other M: Plot

-Samus returns to the research center, where she finds the body of the "Deleter", whose real identity is revealed to be James Pierce, and the mummified remains of Ridley.
+Samus returns to the research center, where she finds the body of one of the 07 Platoon members, and the mummified remains of Ridley.
 She also finds a survivor, and defeats a Queen Metroid.
 Samus pursues the survivor, who reveals herself to be the real Madeline.
-Madeline explains that the woman Samus met earlier was in fact MB, the very android created from Mother Brain's genetic material to establish control over the Metroids.
+Madeline explains that the woman Samus met earlier was in fact MB, an android created from Mother Brain's genetic material to establish control over the Metroids.
 Feeling betrayed by the scientists and Madeline (most likely due to Mother Brain's corrupting influence through her DNA), MB telepathically commanded the Space Pirate special forces to attack those on board and had managed to propagate the Metroids in Sector Zero.
 Samus and Madeline are then confronted by MB herself.
 A group of Federation troopers rushes into the room, and MB summons the Bottle Ship's most dangerous creatures to attack.
 Samus clears away these monsters to allow Madeline to shoot at MB with an ice cannon, leaving her defenseless and helpless for the Federation soldiers to finish her off, ending Mother Brain's reign of terror once and for all.
 The colonel compliments Samus's efforts but orders a soldier to escort Samus back to her ship; the soldier reveals himself as Anthony, the only surviving member of the 07th Platoon.
 Samus, Madeline and Anthony leave for the Galactic Federation headquarters in Samus's gunship.

 Days after the incident, Samus returns to the Bottle Ship to retrieve something that is left there.
 After battling Phantoon, one of the monsters Samus had fought on Zebes, she arrives at the control room and recovers Adam's platoon helmet.
 The Bottle Ship's self-destruct protocol is remotely activated, which an armorless Samus escapes with Adam's helmet.

 Development

-Metroid: Other M was developed by "Project M", a team of over 100 people that includes staff from Nintendo, Team Ninja, and D-Rockets, with production lasting for three years.
+Metroid: Other M was developed by "Project M", a team of over 100 people that includes staff from Nintendo, Tecmo's Team Ninja, and D-Rockets, with production lasting for three years.
 When the Wii console was released, Nintendo producer and chief Metroid designer Yoshio Sakamoto decided to create a new Metroid game for it, but opted to work with an outside company, as his usual development team did not have experience in producing a 3D game.
 Sakamoto eventually approached Yosuke Hayashi of Team Ninja to discuss the incorporation of the flashy engine used for Ninja Gaiden (2004) into a new engine to encompass his new vision of a 3D Metroid game.
 Sakamoto served as producer and scenario designer, and main design was done by three designers from previous 2D Metroid games—Metroid Fusion (2002) and Metroid: Zero Mission (2004).
 Team Ninja took charge of the programming and 3D modeling, and D-Rockets handled the CG cutscenes.
-Hayashi described the work on the game as "a great honour" since he was a fan of the series, and stated Team Ninja tried to include as many creatures seen in previous games as possible.
+Hayashi described the work as "a great honour" since he was a fan of the series, and stated Team Ninja tried to include as many creatures seen in previous games as possible.
+Development was unaffected when Tecmo merged with Koei to form Tecmo Koei months before the release of the game.